hdirweb/hdir/src/pages/aktivnosti/eacr-statement-on-threats-to-united-states-cancer-research.md

     Cancer research is a global effort, and recent disruptions to US funding and infrastructure have far-reaching consequences.
 These challenges threaten not only US-based researchers but also international collaboration and the progress of life-saving cancer research and treatment.

-    Alongside the European Association for Cancer Research (EACR) and other organisations, we stand in solidarity with our US colleagues and call for sustainable solutions to protect global cancer research.
+    Alongside the European Association for Cancer Research (EACR) and other organizations, we stand in solidarity with our US colleagues and call for sustainable solutions to protect global cancer research.

     🔗 Read the full statement here: <https://eacr.org/statement-on-threats-to-research>